-The symptoms of hypoglycemia include hunger, fatigue, dizziness, sweating, convulsions, and in extreme cases comas and death.
-Mild cases of hypoglycemia can be treated easily by feeding the diabetic 15-20g of fast-acting carbohydrates.
+The symptoms of hypoglycaemia include hunger, fatigue, dizziness, sweating, convulsions, and in extreme cases comas and death.
+Mild cases of hypoglycaemia can be treated easily by feeding the diabetic 15-20g of fast-acting carbohydrates.
 These include glucose tablets, fruit juice, or sugary sweets and drinks.
 Take a blood test 20 minutes later to see if blood levels have stabilised.
 And in cases where there are seizures for longer than 5 minutes, or there is a loss of consciousness, an ambulance should be called as soon as possible.

 Reducing the patient's blood sugar levels can be achieved through lowering the dosage of insulin, changing their diet (though this should be done slowly, preferably over a couple of weeks), doing regular, gentle exercise, and drinking plenty of sugar-free fluids.

 Diabetic Patient Care Training Courses

 At Flexebee we offer a Diabetes Awareness e-learning course for carers and patients that explains all aspects of the illness.
 It discusses:

 - Difference between Type 1 and Type 2 diabetes

 - Diet for diabetic patients

 - How to monitor diabetes